wearebraid/vue-formulate/README.md

 #### Organizations

 Support this project with your organization.
-Your logo will show up here with a link to your website. [[Contribute](https://opencollective.com/vue-formulate/contribute)]
+Your organizations's logo will show up here with a link to your website. [[Contribute](https://opencollective.com/vue-formulate/contribute)]

 <a href="https://opencollective.com/vue-formulate/organization/0/website"><img src="https://opencollective.com/vue-formulate/organization/0/avatar.svg"></a>
 <a href="https://opencollective.com/vue-formulate/organization/1/website"><img src="https://opencollective.com/vue-formulate/organization/1/avatar.svg"></a>